-Change is something every organization must live with, regardless of industry or processes.
+Change and change management is something every organization must deal with, regardless of industry or processes.
 Companies must actively monitor their growth, opportunities, threats, risks, and strengths while remaining agile enough to pivot.

 Twenty years ago, it was possible to make decisions for months or even years.
 But with the rapid digital transformation occurring in most industries and the explosion of data-exploiting abilities, reacting slowly is not only inadvisable but can also be suicidal.